 Pursuant to our bylaws, our board must annually elect one of its members to serve as Chairman of the Board, who shall preside over meetings of the board and stockholders, consult and advise the board and its committees on the business and affairs of the company, and perform such other duties as may be assigned by the board.
 Our bylaws also require the board to designate annually an independent director to serve as the Lead Independent Director if the Chairman of the Board is not an independent director.
-The designation of a Lead Independent Director may be eligible for re-election at the end of that term.
+The designation of a Lead Independent Director is for a one-year term and a Lead Independent Director may be eligible for re-election at the end of that term.
 Designation as such does not impose on the Lead Independent Director any obligation or standard greater than or different from those of the company's other directors.
 The Lead Independent Director has the following roles and responsibilities: